awy2/Test3/README.md

 ## Intro

 ## TODO
-- `Add normalizr` -  add normalizr to to make the selector
+- `Add normalizr` -  add normalizr to to make the selector cleaner (need to learn this library)
 - `Add test suite` - use jest and enzyme to create test, will probably do this before polishing
-- `Refactor` - the 'intro', 'body', and 'end' code is are pretty similar.
-I need to refactor it to use less code
+- `Refactor` - the 'intro', 'body', and 'end' code are pretty similar.
+I should be able to clean it up
 - `Fix Flow` - there are a few flow errors that I need to fix, biggest one is figuring out how to use decorator (might need to remove them)
 - `Make "user" information editable` - Want to be able to change name, cell, email, etc
+- `Fix pdf` - turned out the jsPDF library doesn't work that well with sass, I need to figure out a way to generate nice PDFs

 ## Starting the dev server